itaybz/DockerizedApplication/README.md

 - bash enrty: ```curl http://127.0.0.1:5000/reverse?in=The%20quick%20brown%20fox%20jumps%20over%20the%20lazy%20dog```
 - bash expectancy: ```{"result":"dog lazy the over jumps fox brown quick The"}```

 #### API 2: /restore

+- **Functionality: The API will return the last result from API 1**
 - **Endpoint:** `/restore`
 - **HTTP Method:** `GET`